epuce/web-bootcamp/W06L01 - other BE solutions.md

         * HBase - Google developed, based on

 ### Checkup
-* Create all the functionality for TODO statements under extra-resources/W07L04/
+* Create CRUD functionality with nodejs
-    * Create get/update/delete/ controller functions (user Postman for requests)
 * Create tests for successful and failed login and user delete